-Students who minor in French must complete 18 hours of FREN electives taught at or above the 200-level.
-Students who exempt 201 or above as a result of placement will be required to complete additional electives to achieve the minimum number of hours for the minor.
-One semester or junior year of study abroad in France is recommended for all minors.
+2Students who exempt 201 or above as a result of placement will be required to complete additional electives to achieve the minimum number of hours for the minor.

 History

 Professors: Roy B. Campbell, Richard R. Heiser, and Michael A. Nelson (Chair)